 I explained the voices were mean and scary.
 They said I was no good.
 And broken.
 And sick.

 “Yes, those are scary voices,” Dr. Paul agreed.
 “But those voices are coming from inside of you.”

 I did not know I had control over my own thoughts.
-Frightening voices of self-criticism are like an old hat: if they don’t fit, don’t wear it.
+Negative thoughts and self-criticism are like old hats: if you don’t like them, don’t wear them.

 He advised me to come back to his office for weekly appointments.
-And he suggested short-term use of medication.
+And he suggested a medication.

 “You know, I’m very strong,” I said.